petr7555/pv254-board-games-recommender/server/README.md

+# Board games recommender server

-The server is running at [https://pv254-board-games-recommender-server.onrender.com](https://pv254-board-games-recommender-server.onrender.com).
+The server is deployed at [https://pv254-board-games-recommender-server.onrender.com](https://pv254-board-games-recommender-server.onrender.com).

 ## How to run: